bushidocodes/nuclio-native/README.md

 ### Running with default runtime arguments

-You can then use `curl` or a similar tool to interact with the nuclio processor to run your function.
-This example will use httpie, which can be installed via `sudo apt-get install httpie`
+You can then use HTTP to interact with the nuclio processor and run your function.
+This example  uses `httpie`.

 ```
 http 127.0.0.1:43863